zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-9/native-integers.md

 var result4 = y - 1 == x;              // False
 ```

-As you can see that when you add an `int` to a `nint` the result is a `nint`, but if you add a `long` to a `nint` the result will be a `long`.
+As you can see, when you add an `int` to a `nint` the result is a `nint`, but if you add a `long` to a `nint` the result will be a `long`.
 This is because the native depending on the platform could be a 32-bit integer or a 64-bits integer.

 An arrays support native-sized signed type as an index as shown below.